- Job Seekers

 Wisconsin State Government Seeks Qualified Veterans for Employment

-It is the goal of Governor Walker's Council on Veterans Employment to increase the number of qualified veterans employed in state service.
+It is the goal of Governor's Council on Veterans Employment to increase the number of qualified veterans employed in state service.

 The Wisconsin State Government has special hiring tools in place to help ensure that all qualified veterans have a greater chance of being considered and interviewed for state jobs.
 Find all Wisconsin State Government jobs online at Wisc.Jobs.

-In addition, qualified veterans may be considered for state agency jobs without having to compete or take a civil service assessment, if you are a veteran who: has served in the armed forces, have a service-connected disability rating of 30% or more, and are not currently employed in a permanent position with the State of Wisconsin.
+In addition, qualified veterans may be considered for state agency jobs without having to compete or take a civil service assessment, if you are a veteran who: has served in the armed forces, have a disability rating of 30% or more, and are not currently employed in a permanent position or have restoration rights with the Wisconsin State Government.
 Complete these steps in order to determine your eligibility:

 - Register or update you profile on JobCenterofWisconsin.com